The River Sidon is key to locating the southern border of the Land of Zarahemla. The River Sidon ran through, not along the Land of Zarahemla:

 41 And it came to pass that Moroni and his army met the Lamanites in the valley, on the other side of the river Sidon, and began to fall upon them and to slay them.
 (Alma 43:40-41)

-The River Sidon started in the southern wilderness and flowed north into a sea.
-How do we know that?
+The head of the River Sidon is in a southern wilderness and flowed north and west into the West Sea.
+How do we know this?
 Because the head of the river is located near Manti:

 1 And now it came to pass that as Alma was journeying from the land of Gideon southward away to the land of Manti, (Alma 17:1)